 Are you getting ready to plan your remodel?
 If so, it’s important to have a good understanding of today’s building market before you start.
-From labor shortages and supply chain issues to higher costs for building materials, you may find that your renovation project is more expensive than you anticipated.
+From labor shortages and higher costs for building materials, you may find that your renovation project is more expensive than you anticipated.

 While that may sound like bad news, the good news is that there are some things you can do in order to help control costs and keep your remodel affordable.
 Let’s take a closer look at 6 ways you can mitigate home renovation costs even as prices are rising.